-Fahrelnissa Zeid (Arabic: الأميرة فخر النساء زيد) or Fahr-El-Nissa (7 January 1901 – 5 September 1991) was a Turkish artist best known for her large-scale abstract paintings.
-Although predominantly a painter, she also made drawings, lithographs, and sculptures.
-Her work blended elements of Islamic and Byzantine art with abstraction and other influences from the West.
+Princess Fahrelnissa Zeid (Arabic: فخر النساء زيد, Fakhr un-nisa or Fahr-El-Nissa, born Fahrünissa Şakir; 7 January 1901 – 5 September 1991) was a Turkish artist best known for her large-scale abstract paintings with kaleidoscopic patterns as well as her drawings, lithographs, and sculptures.
+Zeid was one of the first women to go to art school in Istanbul.